-Ceres was the first object discovered in the asteroid belt and is named for the Roman goddess of corn and harvests.
+Ceres was the first object discovered in the main asteroid belt and is named for the Roman goddess of agriculture.
 Italian astronomer Father Giuseppe Piazzi spotted the object in 1801.
-As more such objects were found in the same region, they became known as asteroids or minor planets.
-Ceres was initially classified as a planet and later classified as an asteroid.
+Ceres was initially classified as a planet and later classified as an asteroid as more objects were found in the same region.
 In recognition of its planet-like qualities, Ceres was designated a dwarf planet in 2006 along with Pluto and Eris.

 NASA's Hubble Space Telescope observations in 2003 and 2004 of Ceres as it rotated demonstrated that is a nearly spherical body.
 Ceres is approximately 585 miles (940 kilometers) across.
 Ceres comprises 35 percent of the main asteroid belt's total mass.

 Before Dawn reached Ceres, there were already signs that it contains large amounts of water ice beneath its surface.
 First, Ceres’ low density indicates it is about 25 percent ice by mass, which makes it the most water rich body in the inner solar system after Earth (in absolute amount of water).
 Also, scientists using the Herschel Space Observatory in 2012 and 2013 found evidence for water vapor on Ceres.
 The vapor was probably produced by ice near the surface sublimating (transforming from solid to gas).
 Pre-Dawn models suggested Ceres' water would be in the form of an icy layer wrapped around a rocky mantle.
 Observations by NASA's Hubble Space Telescope confirmed that model.

 Dawn acquired all data needed to fulfill its original objectives at Ceres by the middle of 2016.
 Its global shape, mean density, surface morphology, mineralogy, elemental composition, regional gravity, and topography have been acquired at resolutions exceeding all requirements.